gdsfactory/gdsfactory/README.md

   - smaller changes
   - name change

-you will need to manually bump the version and document any changes
+You will need to manually bump the version and document any changes

 ```
 @gf.cell